MASTOCYTOMA IN DOGS AND CATS

 Diagnosis

-Normally we diagnose mast cell tumors by clinical history and by “cytology”, which is very useful in this tumor.
+We usually diagnose mastocytomas by clinical history and by "cytology", which is very useful in this tumor.
 To know the degree of aggressiveness, we generally have to resort to a biopsy.
-There are immunohistochemical markers that can be useful both to confirm that it is a mast cell tumor and to know its degree of aggressiveness and to identify mutations that help us in treatment.
-In most cases, additional tests may be necessary: complete analysis, ultrasound, x-ray, urinalysis...
+There are immunohistochemical markers that can be useful both to confirm that it is a mastocytoma and to know its degree of aggressiveness and to identify mutations that help us in the treatment.
+In most cases, additional tests may be necessary: complete analysis, ultrasound, X-ray, urine analysis...

 Treatment